ACS Considers Adding Safety Criteria To Fellows Nominations

 In 2013, the society started requiring that national award nominators answer the question: “Does the nominee employ and require good safety protocols and practices in his/her laboratory?”
 ACS publishes C&EN.

-The technician, Sheharbano (Sheri) Sangji, 23, was fatally burned in a fire in Harran’s lab.
-UCLA and Harran subsequently faced felony charges of state labor code violations and are currently fulfilling separate deferred prosecution agreements with the Los Angeles County District Attorney’s office.
-If Harran successfully completes the terms of his agreement, the charges against him will be dropped in 2019.
+Sheharbano (Sheri) Sangji, 23, was fatally burned in a fire in Harran’s lab.
+UCLA and Harran faced felony charges under the state labor code and are fulfilling separate deferred prosecution agreements.
+If Harran completes the terms of his agreement, the charges against him will be dropped in 2019.

-Sangji’s family, union, and others protested Harran’s election as an AAAS fellow.
-“Awards and recognition from esteemed organizations such as the AAAS are in essence endorsements for the recipients of these awards,” wrote Sangji’s sister and brother in a letter to AAAS leaders.
-“Patrick Harran, the epitome of laboratory safety failures, is the farthest one could be from a mentor or role model.”

-Chemists involved in AAAS leadership include University of Oregon chemistry professor Geraldine Richmond, who is AAAS president and Council chair; University of Oklahoma chemistry professor Donna J. Nelson, who is ACS president-elect and a AAAS Council member; Worcester Polytechnic Institute Provost Bruce E. Bursten, who served as ACS president in 2008 and is chair of the AAAS Chemistry Section steering group; and Pennsylvania State University chemistry department head Thomas E. Mallouk, who is chair of the AAAS Chemistry Section electorate nominating committee.

 Join the conversation